 your project’s documentation for more details.

-End-to-end tests simulates how your project will be used by users and verifies that it behaves as expected.
+End-to-end tests simulate how your project will be used by end users and verify that it behaves as expected.
 This is most commonly applied to websites, where we use tools like Selenium to simulate users interacting with the website.

 Manual testing is good old-fashioned human-powered testing, where a living, breathing human uses your project and checks for any errors.
 Typically this is either for verifying that a new feature works as expected, or for free-form exploratory testing.

 In addition to writing automated tests, you almost certainly should be manually testing any changes you make to a project.